cjxiee/blog/_posts/Git_operation_note.md

 Password: **your_token**

+### To fix issues of entering username and password everytime git push

+    $ set the remote origin as ssh
+    $ git remote set-url origin "ssh link"
+    $ git push -u origin main

-# Clone a repo with linked repo
+### Clone a repo with linked repo

     git clone --recursive ...